Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
-- `+` hide empty variable in singleplayer and editor
+- `+` fix the gun having different recoil values at different times in the game
 - `+` freeze the model when not in singleplayer mode
 - `+` stop listening to LUA controls when not in singleplayer mode
 - `+` find out why the physics timing makes wheels speed up cars differently